rapid7/insightconnect-plugins/smb/help.md

 # Description

-[SMB](https://en.wikipedia.org/wiki/Server_Message_Block) is used for interacting with files on an SMB server.
+[SMB](https://en.wikipedia.org/wiki/Server_Message_Block) is a protocol used for interacting with files on an SMB server.
+Using this plugin, users can interact with shares and delete files automatically within Rapid7 InsightConnect workflows.

-This plugin utilizes the [SMB](https://en.wikipedia.org/wiki/Server_Message_Block) protocol.

 # Key Features

-* Feature 1
-* Feature 2
+* List shares and files
-* Feature 3
+* Delete files

 # Requirements

-* Example: Requires an API Key from the product
-* Example: API must be enabled on the Settings page in the product
+* SMB server hostname
+* SMB server credentials
+* SMB server NetBios name

 # Documentation